pingcap/community/bug-hunting-programs/bug-hunting-program.md

 ## FAQs（Updating in Progress)

-**Q1**: How do I change the registration information?
-How will the points change after the registration information is changed?
+**Q1: How do I change the registration information?
+How will the points change after the registration information is changed?**

 **Answer**: To change the registration information, you need to close the original registration issue and open another issue for registration.
 Editing on the original issue is not supported for the time being.
 There are three cases of changes in points after the registration information is changed: